gfagerlind/jenkins-opinionated/README.md

 It is easy to just state _*we are now a community together*_, but if it's not true, you will have conflicts over and suboptimal use of the shared resources.

-Also When you start sharing resources the ownership gets muddy, making it harder to control and confirm that the right amount and the right type of resources are procured and owned.
+When you start sharing resources the ownership gets muddy, making it harder to control and confirm that the right amount and the right type of resources are procured and owned.

 ## So - what are the features?